72pulses/chato/README.md

   database configurations
   * copy config/secrets.yml.example to config/secrets.yml.
 In production environment, create a new secret key
   * copy config/cable.yml.example to config/cable.yml and provide your configurations
+  copy config/config.yml.example to config/config.yml and provide your configurations
   * run - bundle install

 * Database creation